 If you decide to take part, Jenni or Kate will ask you to complete three short questionnaires: one about personhood and dementia; one about your approaches to working with people with dementia and one about whether you are experiencing 'burnout'.
-The information you provide will be kept confidential and will be stored in a safe place (see below) - no-one else at the care home will see it, and we will not share the findings with your manager.
-You will be asked to complete these questionnaires again 1 month, 2 months and 6 months after you first completed them.
+The information you provide will be kept confidential and will be stored in a safe place (see below) - no-one else will see it, and we will not share the findings with your manager.

 Towards the end of the research we will also invite you to come to a focus group discussion about the research, and about your views on life story work.
-This will be an opportunity to feed back to the research team about your experiences of taking part in the project, and to tell us your views on life story work.
+This will be an opportunity to feed back to the research team about your experiences of taking part in the project.
 The focus group session will be tape recorded but all tapes and transcripts will be kept secure and confidential.
 If you do not want to take part in a focus group you can still take part in the research.